Soft, lightly spiced hot cross buns made without yeast. No kneading, quick and easy, while still keeping that classic flavor and texture.

 - Preheat the oven to 350°F /180°C (160°C fan).

-- In a bowl, whisk together the flour,baking powder,salt cinnamon, allspice and nutmeg (if using).
-Set aside
+- Flour mixture: In a large bowl, whisk together the flour, baking powder, salt, cinnamon, allspice, and nutmeg (if using).
+Set aside.

-- Add the cream cheese and beat until smooth.
-Pour in the melted butter and whisk to combine.
+- Egg mixture: In a separate large bowl, whisk the eggs and sugar together until combined.
+Add the cream cheese and beat until smooth.
+Pour in the melted butter and whisk until fully combined.

 Combine flour and egg mixture

-- Use a spatula or wooden spoon to fold the flour mixture and mixed dried fruit into the egg mixture.
+- Use a spatula or wooden spoon to fold the flour mixture and dried fruit into the egg mixture.
+Mix gently until a soft dough forms.
+The dough will be soft, this is normal.

 Make the paste for the crosses and bake

-- Remove from the oven but allow to cool for at least 20 minutes before slicing or serving.
-Most of the steam will escape during this time, making slicing easier, with a fluffy, not doughy texture.
+- Remove from the oven and let cool for at least 20 minutes before slicing or serving.

 Glaze